terraform-ucloud-modules/terraform-ucloud-uhost-instance/examples/complete/README.md

 # Complete UHost instance

-Configuration in this directory creates UHost instances with minimum set of arguments.
-It will also assign Elastic IP (EIP) to an instance.
+Configuration in this directory creates UHost instances, Elastic IP (EIP), disk and attach it together.

-Unspecified arguments for security group id, subnet and VPC are used from the default.

-This example outputs instance id and public ip, etc.
+This example outputs instance id and public ips, disk ids.

 ## Usage